 It’s never going to benefit you to get in front of an audience and wing it.
 No matter how conversational you are in face-to-face casual interactions, there’s something inordinately intimidating and foreign about standing before a group (whether you know some or all the people or not) and starting to speak.
 That fear that chokes your words in the back of the throat?
 That’s stage fright.
-Indeed, fear of public speaking is more common than you might think.
+Indeed,

 Some years ago, I was the Western regional public relations manager for a major automaker.
 As such, I oversaw coordinating and carrying out new product press introductions, ride-and-drive events, auto show press activities, one-on-one interviews and much more.
 Regional press events always involved presentation experts, either a marketing and/or engineering specialist or sometimes a high-ranking executive from the home office.